codicate/underclassmen-internships/README.md

 Will do my best to update frequently through the fall.
 Stars & PR appreciated!!

 Note: Open/close status is not updated daily.
-Check yourself to be sure!
+Check yourself to be sure

 ✅ = open